garvoss/garvoss.github.io/_posts/2020-08-17-defcon-2020-aerospace-village.markdown

 #### Spoofing Detection and Mitigation

 - potential solution: PKI and hidden markers (Markus G Kuhn) "An asymmetric security mechanism for nagivation signals"
-	- satellites have public keys, recv entire band of signal.
+	- satellites have public keys, receives entire band of signal
-	- transmitter discloses spreading code at a later time, signed by private key.
+	- transmitter discloses spreading code at a later time, signed by private key
 	- recv verifies signature, then despreads the signal via hidden markers
 - another easier, potential solution: use multiple receivers, attacker will have to spoof all the receivers
-- another solution: signal characters to distinguish signal from sattelite in air vs attacker on ground.
+- another solution: signal characters to distinguish signal from satellite in air vs attacker on ground.
 Fingerprinting

 Anti-anti spoofing: replay attacks.
 INS/GPS sensor fusion